 Submissions to this track should focus on building and refining innovative approaches to academic leadership in support of student success; building faculty collaboration; addressing conflict resolution; promoting innovation through research; fostering needed curricular change; mentoring junior faculty; establishing equitable promotion and tenure processes; and building a positive working and learning environment.
-Submissions to this track can also address new trends or developments in higher education that affect academic leadership.
+Submissions to this track can also address new trends or developments in higher education, such as the changes in enrollment and the switch to remote instruction due to the COVID-19 pandemic that affect academic leadership.
 Please designate if your session is for new or mid-career leaders.

 Higher education administrators are working to implement holistic programs to accommodate today’s diverse students, faculty, and staff.
-This track will allow higher-education professionals to present and share the ways they are responding campus issues, such as structural diversity, change management, transformation of institutional culture, and diversity skills and competency training programs; and student needs, such as housing and food insecurities, mental health concerns, neurodiversity, sexual identity, disabilities, immigration concerns, and racism.
-Presentations may also address how colleges are supporting diverse staff and faculty, making institutions places that can retain diverse employees, or Title IX compliance.
+This track will allow higher-education professionals to present and share the ways they are responding to campus issues, such as structural diversity, change management, transformation of institutional culture, and diversity skills and competency training programs; and student needs, such as housing and food insecurities, mental health concerns, neurodiversity, sexual identity, disabilities, immigration concerns, and racism.
+Presentations may also address how colleges are supporting diverse staff and faculty or making institutions places that can retain diverse employees.

 Student success is a gauge of institutional success, and—as such—for accrediting agencies, the public, contributing alumni, and students and their families, it is an indicator of the institution’s overall product.
 Presentations in this track will focus on overcoming challenges to recruitment and retention, such as escalating costs, declining state support, and a shrinking student population; creating successful recruitment and retention programs through student-focused efforts in admissions, financial aid, academic advising, course management, or residential living; and promoting student success by supporting high-risk students, adult learners, academic assistance, health and wellness counseling, and more.